awegroup/ML-PW-OF-toolchain/README.md

 The volume conditions are also automatically translated from Pointwise to OpenFOAM format and exported to the constant/polyMesh sub-directory of each OpenFOAM case for the grid.

-Given the O-grid topology, no remeshing is required when changing the angle-of-attack (AoA).
+Given the O-grid topology, no remeshing is required when changing the AoA.
 Instead, the direction of the inlet velocity vector orthogonal to the far-field boundary is adjusted.

-Reference OpenFOAM cases that consider different AoAs are copied from the OF_ref directory, then pasted in a directory named after the parameterised airfoil which is then placed in the UPLOADS directory ready for simulation.
+Reference OpenFOAM cases that consider different AoAs are copied from the OF_ref directory, then pasted in a directory named after the parameterised airfoil placed in the UPLOADS directory ready for simulation.

 ## Step 2: